 As children are more prone to hip injuries than adults, the doctors at Medical City Children’s Orthopedic and Spine Specialists have made it their passion and goal to see children through these painful injuries and restore them to their playful selves as quickly as possible.

-With board certifications and expert training, cultivated with several years of experience, there are no better doctors for the job than doctors Shyam Kishan, MD, Kathryn Wiesman, MD, and Richard A Hostin, MD,
+With board certifications and expert training, cultivated with several years of experience, there are no better doctors for the job than doctors Shyam Kishan, MD, and Kathryn Wiesman, MD,

 Diagnosing the Cause of Hip Pain